ChunhuaLab/ESPDHot/README.md

 ESPDHot is an ensemble machine learning method for protein-DNA binding hotspot prediction.
-The authors are Lianci Tao, Tong Zhou, Zhixiang Wu, Fangrui Hu, Shuang Yang and Chunhua Li.
+The authors are Lianci Tao, Tong Zhou, Zhixiang Wu, Fangrui Hu, Shuang Yang, Xiaotian Kong and Chunhua Li.
 The performance process includes feature extraction, feature integration and prediction.

 In the following, we take a protein-DNA complex (PDB ID: 4CH1) as an example to show the prediction process.
 For easy description, we give the indications as follows.